nh13/bfx-qc-reporter/README.md

 ### Collating QC metrics

-The `metrics2json` command will collate per-sample metric files into a single JSON file for consumption either by the user or by the `json2summaryreport` command.
+The `load-metrics` command will collate per-sample metric files into a single JSON file for consumption either by the user or by the `create-report` command.
 Additionally, a flattened CSV file will also be created.
 All sample-specific metric files should live in a single directory, and that each metric file for each sample has the same metric extension.
 For example, the metric file for Picard's [`AlignmentSummaryMetrics`](http://broadinstitute.github.io/picard/picard-metric-definitions.html#AlignmentSummaryMetrics) could be located in `<output-dir>/<sample-name>.alignment_summary_metrics.txt`.
-The file extension and metrics to be collated are user-configurable with the `--metric-defs` option; run `bfx-qc-reporter metrics2json --help` for more information.
+The file extension and metrics to be collated are user-configurable with the `--metric-defs` option; run `bfx-qc-reporter load-metrics --help` for more information.

 #### Examples

 Specifying the name of each sample individually:

 ```
-python bfx-qc-reporter metrics2json \
+python bfx-qc-reporter load-metrics \
     --output-dir <dir-with-metric-files> \
     --output-prefix <output-path-prefix> \
     --sample-names sample1 sample2 ... sampleN